Waste Reduction Week

 - Distribute or organize a community litter clean-up and separate the litter into recyclable and non-recyclable components.

 - Tell the world what you're doing—involve the media!
 According to the Canadian Newspaper Association, about 40% of our daily news is a result of community-based news releases.
 Arrange to meet journalists, write letters to the editor, your mayor and politicians.
 File newspaper clippings and other coverage you receive.
 It will help you secure funding in the future.
-Use the media package on the Waste Reduction Week in Canada web site as a template for your news release.

 - When it's all over, don't forget to thank your volunteers, sponsors and anyone else who helped out.